Trees and the Law

 A tree of the willow or poplar species planted and maintained solely for fuel under a short rotation coppice.

-A tree outside a forest, the removal of which is specified in a grant of planning permission.
+A tree outside a forest, the removal of which is specified in a grant of planning permission, providing it was indicated on

-A tree outside a forest of the hawthorn or blackthorn species.
+A tree outside a forest of the hawthorn or blackthorn species growing in a hedge.

-A tree outside a forest in a hedgerow and felled for the purposes of its trimming.
+A tree outside a forest in a hedgerow and felled for the purposes of its trimming the hedge providing that the tree

 All plantations are subject to the provisions of the Forestry Act, 2014.
 The purpose of the Act is to protect the national and private forest estate by regulating tree felling with a view to promoting sustainable forest management.